 "Hell yeah!" cried the goth.
-"We've finally got something to make Paulina and the others shut up."
+"We've finally found something to make Paulina and the others shut up."

-Danny and Tuck gave her a look.
+Danny and Tucker gave her a look.
 "I was thinking more along the lines of 'we found something that can help us survive,' responded the raven.

 Sam rolled her purple eyes.
 "That too."